schaui6/phase-0/week-4/nums-letters.md

 ##What are strings?
 Why and when would you use them?

-Strings are words are phrases.
+Strings are words are phrases and numbers if set between ' ' or " ".
 Anything in quotation marks is interpreted as a string in ruby.
 You would want to use strings when you want to prompt a user for an input or when you want to puts a message to the user/reader/audience.

 ##What are local variables?
 Why and when would you use them?

-Local variables are names given to define strings and numbers within your program or block.
+Local variables are names given to define strings and numbers within your method.
 You would want to use them because instead of typing out all the code you reference the name ,sort of like a shortcut, to have the same effect.
 For example if you gave a math expression the name addition.
 Instead of typing out the whole expression, you can simply enter the name of the variable to calculate the expression.
+Local variables also have a built-in "seat belt" to prevent calling the variable from outside the method and creating some funky outcomes.

 ##How was this challenge?
 Did you get a good review of some of the basics?